REPEATERS

 In 1957 The Canberra Radio Club became the Canberra Radio Society.

-The Canberra Region Amateur Radio Club is the principal amateur radio club in the ACT and has one of the highest rates of membership per licensed amateur of any State/Territory in Australia.
+The Canberra Region Amateur Radio Club is the principal amateur radio club in the ACT and has one of the highest rates of membership per amateur of any State/Territory in Australia.

 For Members

 The Club provides a number of services and activities for members.
-While some services are members only, our repeaters are available for all licenced amateurs to use.
+While some services are members only, our repeaters are available for all qualified amateurs to use.
 Here are some of the things we do, for more information see the services menu above.

 WIA WEEKLY BROADCAST